 Jurisdiction Constraint/Note Reason Ireland / Northern Ireland Summer transmission ratings are in place.
 Seasonal.
-Ireland / Northern Ireland EirGrid and SONI will, subject to system conditions, provide additional notice of intended unit synchronisation and desynchronisation decisions to facility operators in order to accommodate their amended operational practices.
-COVID-19 has resulted in restrictions in working arrangements at some generation facilities.
 Ireland / Northern Ireland Update to System Wide Transmission Constraint Group: Operational Limit for Rate of Change of Frequency (S_RoCoF) Limit Type: X:<= Limit: 1 Hz/s Continued trialling of an increased system limit for the Rate of Change of Frequency (RoCoF).
 System conditions permitting, the RoCoF limit will be 1.0 Hz/s.
 Ireland One of the following units are must run for security of supply, when available: MP1, MP2, MP3.
 Security of Supply.
-Ireland RP1, RP2, ED3, ED5, TP1, and TP3 are must not run for Security of Supply reasons, except when close to, or in, in System Alert.
-Security of Supply Northern Ireland KGT1, KGT2, KGT3, and KGT4 are must not run for Security of Supply reasons, except when close to, or in, in System Alert.
+Ireland AT12 and AT14 are must not run for Security of Supply reasons, except when close to, or in, System Alert.
+Security of Supply Ireland Minimise starts on TYC Security of Supply Northern Ireland KGT1, KGT2, KGT3, and KGT4 are must not run for Security of Supply reasons, except when close to, or in, System Alert.
 Security of Supply